Ross-Marshall/Spring-Tutorial/skippyjon-jones-003/README.txt

    h.
 Add the spring-web dependancy
    i.
 Added skippyjon to the display-name and servlet-name in web.xml
    j.
 Added spring-core, spring-context and spring-webmvc all version 4.3.2 removed the default versions from the original install.
+   k.
+Extend the size of the text fields.